ned14/outcome/doc/src/content/reference/types/basic_result/explicit_inplace_error_constructor.md

 *Requires*: `predicate::enable_inplace_error_constructor<Args ...>` is true.

 *Complexity*: Same as for the `error_type` constructor which accepts `Args ...`.
 Constexpr, triviality and noexcept of underlying operations is propagated.

+*Guarantees*: If an exception is thrown during the operation, the state of the Args is left indeterminate.